brtnlaw/food_blog/_posts/2025-07-09-isshisoden_nakamura.md

    %}
 </div>

 The sashimi dish was relatively standard.
 For the striped jack, hamo (conger eel), and prawn respectively, we were given soy sauce mixed with dark soy sauce, a light oil, and a thicker soy sauce and dashi.
 The striped jack had a touch of spice for seasoning.
-The prawn seemed very lightly blanched while the conger eel had an interesting texture ***(3/5)***.
+The prawn seemed very lightly blanched while the conger eel had an interesting texture and plenty of smaller, edible bones ***(3/5)***.

 We then had a seabass dish with sliced green beans inside of a chili pepper shell and shishito peppers dusted in bonito.
 The seabass for me was a tad dry and subtle flavor-wise on its own, but the green vinegar sauce imparted good amounts of tanginess and moisture.
 I also enjoyed the sesame on the green beans ***(3.5/5)***.